-Clinical Education Seminar II

-This second semester will prepare students for their first full-time internship.
+Clinical Education Seminar II 1 credit This second semester will prepare students for their first full-time internship.
 A thorough orientation to the clinical education component of the curriculum will be provided, focusing on expectations, objectives, goals and responsibilities.
-In addition, an emphasis will be placed on gaining familiarity with the medical record, conducting patient interviews, developing active listening skills and
+In addition, an emphasis will be placed on gaining familiarity with the medical record, conducting patient interviews, developing active listening skills and acquiring beginner level competency in professional documentation.
+Site selections for Internships # I and II will be made via a lottery system.

 PT.
-440 Dr. Barnes

-Organization & Management in Physical Therapy
+440 Dr. Barnes Organization & Management 3 credits in Physical Therapy